caybokotze/deek-dbs/readme.md

 A practical small use case for this could be where someone has 2 Wordpress websites and would like to sync posts made between the two websites.

-Deek DBS can be used to quickly sync data across 1 or more than one environment across different database management systems.
+Deke DBS can be used to quickly sync data across 1 or more than one environment across different database management systems.
 Currently the following are/will be supported.

 # Supported Database Management Systems